All Episodes

 It's been going on and happening for years and years and years.

-There's a there's a soft tyranny where the will of the people is rejected.
+There's a soft tyranny where the will of the people is rejected.

 The statists advance their agenda regardless.

-These are the institutions that that slowly but surely have been populated and bastardized.
+These are the institutions that slowly but surely have been populated and bastardized.

-And this the answer to this, Joe, and there is an answer to it.
+And the answer to this, Joe, and there is an answer to it.

-Our own side, people on our own side are out there trashing Sharon Angle.
+Our own side, people on our own side are out there trashing Sharon Engel.

-Well, we can't win if we're gonna sit there and say we can't reform Social Security.
+Well, we can't win if we're going to sit there and say we can't reform the Social Security.

-If we can't beat the most unpopular liberal democrats they have ever been unpopular with this set of circumstances, then it's over.
+Look at, if we can't beat the most despised liberal Democrat in the state of Nevada, if we can't beat the most unpopular liberal Democrats, they have ever been unpopular with this set of circumstances, then it's over.

 But we haven't gotten to the point where we can't beat them yet.